Many shipyards build sections, but very few build blocks.

 Our specialists in the construction department create numerical data that control the cutting procedure.
 These contain the information for cutting the openings of pipes, ducts, cables and hatches and are essential for providing the necessary structural rigidity.
 Our section robots cut and label flat bars, bulb flats and angle bars.

-ll individual components are taken for further processing in the building halls, which are made into assemblies, sub-assemblies and substructures.
+ll individual components are taken for further processing in the building halls, are made into assemblies, sub-assemblies and substructures.
 These processes all follow the principles of our construction methodology.
 In the next step, we label and sort the various units produced in this process stage, enabling us to guarantee an ideal flow of materials.

 Flat elements are essential for constructing a vessel’s decks and hull and may be as large as 16 m x 18 m.
 Minimal transportation distances from process to process guarantee an efficient workflow.
 A decisive factor in this is the rail transport system with several magnetic cranes connecting the Sheds with the external storage facility for sheet steel.